Visa Rewards Gas Leaderboard ad

 dog car restraints

-Pet restraint laws vary across the Northeast.
-If you’re driving with your pet in the car, you should know your state’s laws and the laws of other states you may cross into.
-Here’s what you need to know about safety restraints for dogs in cars and keeping your pet(s) safe while driving.
+If you’re driving with your pet in the car, you should get to know your state’s restraint laws, as well as the laws of other states you may cross into.

 Connecticut

-In Connecticut, distracted driving laws could be applied to drivers carrying their pet on their lap.
+In Connecticut, distracted driving laws could be applied to drivers carrying their pet on their laps.
 When it comes to dogs being transported in an open truck bed, they must be contained in a crate or cage.
 This is a measure to prevent them from falling or jumping out of the vehicle.

 Maine